 Hail: a growing problem

-In 2017, more than 6,000 large hailstorms ravaged the U.S., followed by 2,100 more storms in the first half of 2018 alone.
-These events can bring hailstones as large as 6 inches in diameter that can fall at speeds of up to 100 miles per hour, causing massive destruction to cities across America.
+In 2020, more than 4,500 large hailstorms ravaged the U.S. These events can bring hailstones as large as 6 inches in diameter that can fall at speeds of up to 100 miles per hour, causing massive destruction to cities across America.

 As an example, in May 2017, the western part of Denver, Colorado, experienced the most catastrophic storm in the state’s history when hailstones the size of baseballs battered the city.
 The storm generated more than $2 billion in damage to homes, vehicles, and businesses, including the closure of a major shopping mall for several months.